 define('DISALLOW_FILE_EDIT', true);to wp-config.php to remove the theme and plugin code editors from the dashboard.
 If an attacker phishes an admin account, they cannot drop a shell through the UI. - Disable file mods entirely in production.
 Stronger:

 define('DISALLOW_FILE_MODS', true);removes plugin installs, theme installs, and updates from the admin – all changes have to happen through your deployment pipeline.
 Only appropriate for managed environments where you control deployment separately. - Principle of least privilege for user roles.
 Every account gets the smallest role that lets them do their job.
 Writers get Author, not Administrator.
 Clients who want to manage their own pages get Editor, not Administrator.
 Nobody gets Administrator unless they actually need to install plugins.
+Role restriction also controls which users can save raw HTML, scripts, and iframes – how to add HTML to a WordPress post or page covers the kses filter and

 /wp-json/wp/v2/usersand/?author=1from enumerating real usernames.
 Most security plugins include an option for this, or you can add it manually.

-Layer 3: Ongoing operations
+Layer 3: Ongoing operations#

 Security is a process, not a state.
 The ongoing layer is where most sites slip.